juju/docs/src/en/charms-bundles.md

         - - "wordpress:db"
           - "mysql:db"

+## Service constraints in a bundle

+When defining a service in a bundle, it's common to set minimum constraints against a charmed service, much like you would when deploying on the command line.
+This is a simple key addition to the service definition, using the proper constraint key/value pair as outlined in the [Constraints]() documentation.

+    mysql:
+      charm: "cs:precise/mysql-27"
+      num_units: 1
+      constraints:
+        - mem=2G
+        - cpu-cores=4
+      annotations:
+          "gui-x": "139"
+          "gui-y": "168"

+## Bundle placement directives

+You can co-locate services using the placement directive key in the bundle.
+Much like Service Constraints, it requires adding the placement key in the service definition.

+> note: you can also specify isolation by including the container format in the
+> placement directive.
+Some clouds support LXC and KVM.

+     mysql:
+      charm: "cs:precise/mysql-27"
+      num_units: 1
+      to: lxc:wordpress/0
+      annotations:
+          "gui-x": "139"
+          "gui-y": "168"

+or

+     mysql:
+      charm: "cs:precise/mysql-27"
+      num_units: 1
+      to: lxc:1
+      annotations:
+          "gui-x": "139"
+          "gui-y": "168"

+**Note** the difference between notation when specifying service colocation and machine placement directives.

 ## Naming your Bundle

 By default the Juju GUI will name the bundle `envExport`.
 This is the first linein a bundle.
 The bundle must have a unique name.
 We recommend descriptive names for your bundle but nothing too long. `wordpress-simple`, `hadoop-cluster`, and `mongodb-sharded` are some examples of bundle names.
 Avoid CamelCase and periods for bundle names.